These AAPI women are notable but don’t have picture books yet…

 Swimming with Sharks: The Daring Discoveries of Eugenie Clark by Heather Lang, illustrated by Jordi Solano

 In the 1930s, few people studied the ocean and none were women.
-At 9 years old, Eugenie Clark dreamed of studying sharks, and went on to get a master’s degree in zoology.
+At 9 years old, Eugenie Clark dreamed of studying sharks and went on to get a master’s degree in zoology.
 She became the first person to study sharks in their natural habitat.
 Her research shed new light on sharks; they were intelligent creatures, not voracious killers.
 She experienced discrimination as a woman and racism as a Japanese American, but she never let it slow her down.
-She passed away in 2015 at the age of 92, still researching and diving the depths of the ocean! [picture book biography, ages 5 and up]
+She passed away in 2015 at the age of 92, still researching and diving into the depths of the ocean! [picture book biography, ages 5 and up]

-Shark Lady: The True Story of how Eugenie Clark Became the Ocean’s Most Fearless Scientist by Jess Keating, illustrated by
+Shark Lady: The True Story of How Eugenie Clark Became the Ocean’s Most Fearless Scientist by Jess Keating, illustrated by

 Eugenie Clark fell in love with sharks from the first moment she saw them at the aquarium.
 She couldn’t imagine anything more exciting than studying these graceful creatures.
 But Eugenie quickly discovered that many people believed sharks to be ugly and scary―and they didn’t think women should be scientists. [picture book biography, ages 4 and up]